Digital strategy for an audience of millions

 To meet launch deadlines, we needed to work quickly in parallel on multiple features.
 To expedite that, we used Tugboat, a tool that spins up fully populated test environments for each new feature.
 Developers could review each others' code and provide immediate feedback without disrupting their development environments.
 And stakeholders could review new changes on a content-rich staging environment to approve new features for production quickly.

 With the platform prepared, a phased rollout began, starting with the MVP sites, and building to more complex sites in parallel with continued feature development.
-We are on track to use the platform to launch around 80 sites over 12 rounds, approximately 6 to 7 every three weeks.
-Each three-week cycle involves: standing up new sites, acquiring migration data, migration QA and bug-fixes, new feature development, coordination of final migration runs, and decommissioning sites that have launched - all while continuing the rolling planning effort for future iterations.
-Detailed planning, project management, and communication have been key to managing this complex rollout process.
+We used the platform to launch around 75 sites (after some merging and consolidation) over 12 rounds, approximately 6 to 7 every three weeks.
+Each three-week cycle involved standing up new sites, acquiring migration data, migration QA and bug-fixes, new feature development, coordination of final migration runs, and decommissioning sites that have launched—all while continuing the rolling planning effort for future iterations.
+Detailed planning, project management, and communication were key to managing this complex rollout process.

 Nikhil Deshpande, Chief Digital Officer, State of Georgia